vijai-veerapandian/Hey-Jude/README.md

 After running, you should see a new `db` folder inside the `app` directory.

 **Ingestion Log:**
-`[INSERT SCREENSHOT OF THE INGESTION SCRIPT'S TERMINAL OUTPUT HERE]`
+`[YET TO ADD A SCREENSHOT OF THE INGESTION SCRIPT'S TERMINAL OUTPUT HERE]`

 ### 2. Run the Application